carlosp420/nymphalidae_diversification/MS_revised.md

 ``Figure 2.`` Diversification rates for taxa estimated by MEDUSA on the samples of 1000 random trees.

+``Figure 3.``
-``Figure 3.`` Results of the MultiMEDUSA analysis on 1000 randomly sampled trees from the posterior distribution of the Nymphalidae phylogeny.
-Bars show the probability for nodes of being recovered as significant increases or decreases in net diversification rates by MultiMEDUSA.
+Results of MultiMEDUSA analysis showing the probability of specific nodes being characterized by significant shifts in diversification rate.

 ``Figure 4.`` BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants.
 Speciation and net diversification rates are significantly